 Dill is one of those plants that will tolerate cold and heat.
 But only to a degree.

 Growing dill in zone 7 means that the first winter frost will kill all our plants if kept outdoors.
 Dill does not tolerate freezing conditions.

-So to summarize, even though dill is a hardy plant we need to protect the plant from the extremes.
+To summarize, even though dill is a hardy plant, we need to protect the plant from extremes.

-Sow dill seeds indoors year round and from early spring to late summer when sowing seeds outdoors.
+Sow dill seeds indoors year-round and from early spring to late summer outdoors.

 Dill seeds will germinate in temperatures as low as 5 Celsius / 41 Fahrenheit.